stefanov-sm/Database-XI/README.md

 # Database XI
 > [!TIP]
-> Since 2025-10-01 [DataGrip](https://www.jetbrains.com/datagrip/) database management IDE is free for non-commercial use!
+> Since 2025-10-01 [JetBrains DataGrip](https://www.jetbrains.com/datagrip/) database management IDE is free for non-commercial use!
 > You may give it a try.
 It [scores](https://www.g2.com/compare/dbeaver-vs-datagrip) a bit higher than [DBeaver](https://dbeaver.io/).

 ## Please remember this till the end of your professional life